terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_exadata_service_instance.html.markdown

 * `national_character_set` - (Optional) National Character Set for the Database Cloud Service instance.
 Valid values are `AL16UTF16` and `UTF8`.

-* `oracle_home_name` - (Optional) Name for the Oracle Home directory location that you want to use for the database deployment.
+* `oracle_home` - (Optional) Name for the Oracle Home directory location that you want to use for the database deployment.
 If you specify the name for an existing Oracle Home directory location, then the database deployment shares the existing Oracle Database binaries at that location.
 Otherwise a new Oracle Home is created.

 * `pdb_name` - (Optional) This attribute is valid when Database Cloud Service instance is configured with version 12c.
 Pluggable Database Name for the Database Cloud Service instance.
 Default value is `pdb1`.